 These lack of features, however, allow for it to have its biggest advantage, and the reason for putting it on our list, which is its price.

-So, if what you want is an E-Reader that might not have the greatest of features but is also one of the most budget-friendly options available, then the Good e-Reader 13.3 is a good choice for you.
+So, if what you want is an E-Reader that might not have the greatest of features but is also one of the most budget-friendly options available, then this should be your pick.

 If you’re comfortable with it, then there is no harm in using traditional paper sheet music when you’re performing.